-With a population of more than 2.15 million people, Nagoya is the largest city in the Chūbu region of Japan and one of Japan's major cities.
+With a population of more than 2.15 million people, Nagoya is one of Japan's major cities.
 It is the capital of Aichi Prefecture and the principal city on the Nobi plain, one of Honshu's three large plains, and metropolitan and industrial centers.

 Being the birthplace of Toyota and Pachinko (a recreational arcade game), Nagoya is a manufacturing powerhouse.
 Although the city's GDP beats that of many small countries, this younger child has become accustomed to life in the shadow of its older siblings, Tokyo, Yokohama and Osaka.